• Disease Overview

 Treatment

-Some instances of a lung collapse do not require treatment and the air is absorbed over several days.
-In some patients, treatment is necessary.
-Treatment of a collapsed lung is intended to remove the air surrounding the lungs, allowing the lungs to re-inflate.
+• Lung collapse: Treatment of a collapsed lung is intended to remove the air surrounding the lungs, allowing the lungs to re-inflate.
 A tube is inserted into the chest to allow the air or gas to escape (aspiration).
 In cases where repeated lung collapses occur, surgery may be necessary.
+Repeated collapses may necessitate surgery.

-Surgery may also be necessary in individuals with renal neoplasia.
-Surgeons need to remove the kidney neoplasm, so it does not grow larger and spread (metastasis).
-They may also remove part or all of a kidney (nephrectomy) if the tumor burden is extensive.
+Surgeons need to remove the kidney tumor so it does not grow larger and spread (metastasis).
+They may also remove part or all the kidney (nephrectomy) if the tumor burden is extensive.
 The main objective of surgery in individuals with renal neoplasia is to preserve as much kidney tissue as possible, thereby preserving as much of the kidney function as possible.
-Since individuals with BHD may have multiple surgeries for multiple tumors over their lifetime, one effective management practice has been to wait and remove the largest tumor when it reaches 3 cm in diameter by nephron-sparing surgery.

 • < Previous section